Nona M. Gorman passed away on April 4, 2020. Due to COVID-19 restrictions, we were unable to say goodbye at that time.

 The Lanham-Schanhofer Funeral Home, Sparta, is assisting the family with arrangements.

-To plant a tree in memory of Nona M. Gorman, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Nona M. Gorman, please visit our floral store.